Royce Herron

-Royce Pauline Herron (born July 16, 1948) is an American actress and educator.
+Royce Herron is an American actress and educator.
 She is best known for her appearances on TV, for example in Mighty Morphin Power Rangers as Ms. Appleby, the Rangers' school teacher, but also acts in theater and film.
 She has a Bachelor of Arts degree in oral communication from the University of Central Oklahoma and a master's degree in theatre from California State University, Los Angeles.

 Herron teaches at Glendale Community College.